 What will you do?

 Taught over three years full-time within a faculty ranked 40 in the world for computer science and engineering*, the degree leverages the University’s strong industry links and world-class research.
-Co-developed with industry, it features an emphasis on real-world experience, with an internship providing 456 hours of work-based training and industry internship opportunities embedded into the program during 3rd year.
+Co-developed with industry, it features an emphasis on real-world experience, with an internship providing 456 hours of work-based training.

 In addition to gaining a broad understanding of the foundations of the construction industry and associated project management—you’ll develop skills in applying and using:

 - new and emerging technology, including digital engineering tools and automation technologies (Industry 4.0)

 - civil engineering principles and technology, in real-world construction contexts